Marbury v. Madison: Legacy

 Marbury also established that the power of judicial review covers actions by the executive branch—the President and his cabinet members.
 However, American courts' power of judicial review over executive branch actions only extends to matters in which the executive has a legal duty to act or refrain from acting, and does not extend to matters that are entirely within the President's discretion, such as whether to veto a bill or whom to appoint to an office.
 This power has been the basis of later important Supreme Court decisions.
 In its 1974 decision United States v.
 Nixon, for example, the Supreme Court held that President Richard Nixon had to comply with a subpoena to provide tapes of his conversations for use in a criminal trial related to the Watergate scandal, which ultimately led to Nixon's resignation.

 The power of judicial review is a potent check on the other branches of the U.S. government, but federal courts rarely exercised it in early American history.
-After deciding Marbury in 1803, the Supreme Court did not strike down another federal law until 1857, when it struck down the Missouri Compromise in its now-infamous decision Dred Scott v.
+Chemerinsky claims that the Supreme Court did not strike down another federal law until 1857, when it struck down the Missouri Compromise in its now-infamous decision Dred Scott v.
 Sandford, a ruling that contributed to the outbreak of the American Civil War.
+However, American scholar Keith Whittington argues that the Supreme Court was significantly involved in evaluating the constitutionality of federal statutes throughout the first half of the 19th century.